David-OConnor/pyflow/README.md

 this page and PR a binary, to make this easier in the future.

 - **With Pip** - Run `pip install pyflow`.
 The linux install using this method is much larger than with the above ones, and it doesn't yet work with Mac.
+This method will likely not work with Red Hat, CentOs, or Fedora.

  - **If you have [Rust](https://www.rust-lang.org) installed** - Run `cargo install pyflow`.